 You also need to ensure that the voltage source is supplying enough power to the system.
 Even the smallest fault can cause defects with the cruise control.
-In many cases, there can be an issue with the cruise control lever or buttons causing the cruise control to not engaging.
+In many cases, there can be an issue with the cruise control lever or buttons causing the cruise control to not engage.

-If your cruise control buttons are located on the steering wheel it could also be caused by a bad clock spring which is located behind the steering wheel.
+If your cruise control buttons are located on the steering wheel it could also be caused by a bad clock spring, which is located behind the steering wheel.